 ‘The Young And The Restless’ Spoilers: ‘Shick’ Back On?
-‘Lane’ Becomes ‘Jane’?
+‘Lane’ Becomes ‘Jane?’

 Chelsea dumps Nick?

 The Young and the Restless spoilers for the coming week say that Nick will be romancing Chelsea, who is still reeling from Chloe’s (Elizabeth Hendrickson) betrayal.
 The events from the previous weeks have taken a toll on Chelsea and on her relationship with Nick.

 Nick knows that he needs to try to put the spark back in their relationship and will attempt to get her mind off Chloe and Adam (Michael Muhney/Justin Hartley).

 Unfortunately, Nick is also dealing with his own demons.
-He’s keeping the whole story from Chelsea and he knows that she will be furious when she finds out that he’s been withholding information from her.
+He’s keeping the whole story from Chelsea, and he knows that she will be furious when she finds out that he’s been withholding information from her.

-Nick now knows that Victor had a hand in Adam’s (presumed) death and that he helped Chloe escape from Genoa City.
+Nick now knows that Victor had a hand in Adam’s (presumed) death, and he helped Chloe escape from Genoa City.
 He’s keeping quiet about Victor’s involvement because Nikki (Melody Thomas Scott) asked him to and because he wants to avoid getting the Newmans embroiled in another scandal.

-But spoilers indicate that it won’t be long before Chelsea starts asking questions and Nick is forced to lie to her.
+But spoilers indicate that it won’t be long before Chelsea starts asking questions, and Nick is forced to lie to her.
 Upcoming episodes of The Young and the Restless may show Nick trying to focus on their romance while Chelsea tries to shake off the feeling that Nick is hiding something from her.
 Both will be unsuccessful.

 Nick and Sharon rekindle their romance?

 The Young and the Restless has already shown Nick and Sharon getting somewhat closer.
-Sharon helped him puzzle out the Chloe situation and they later had a moment at Crimson Lights, where they both expressed that they were happy where they were in their lives.
+Sharon helped him puzzle out the Chloe situation, and they later had a moment at Crimson Lights, where they both expressed that they were happy where they were in their lives.

 However, spoilers for the coming weeks suggest that the stress of keeping the secret will take its toll on Nick, leading him to reveal everything he knows to Sharon.
 This will have several consequences.

 Being Nick’s friend, Sharon will promise to stay mum about Victor and Chloe.
-The Young and the Restless spoilers indicate that this will put a damper in her blooming romance with Scott, who is trying to dig up the truth about Victor.
+The Young and the Restless spoilers indicate that this will put a damper on her blooming romance with Scott, who is trying to dig up the truth about Victor.

 TODAY: Mariah and Kevin catch Sharon and Scott on a date… pic.twitter.com/ROBaqKfLnr